drbean/edit/jeffreykuo/abstract.md

 Compared with the result of maximizing single-axis jerking, roughness values can be reduced by 8.3%.

 2\.
-Surface quality inspection of free-form surface workpieces: Analyze the processed surface image by image processing technology, and use the frequency of residual traces as features.
-It is found that a good processing result will have a more obvious peak value on the spectrogram, which represents significantly the tool traces can be used as a performance indicator.
-The poorly processed surface images have more side-band frequencies, so that the frequencies on the frequency spectrum do not have harmonic frequencies characteristics, which represents poor matching between the axes while manufacturing.
+Surface quality inspection of free-form surface workpieces: One can analyze the processed surface image with image processing technology, and use the frequency of residual traces as a representative feature.
+It is found that a good processing result will have a more obvious peak value on the spectrogram, which indicates the tool traces can be used as a significantl performance indicator.
+Poorly processed surface images have more side-band frequencies, so that the frequencies on the frequency spectrum do not have harmonic frequency characteristics, which is a representative feature of poor matching between the axes while manufacturing.

 3\.
 Integrated processing performance prediction system: Based on the results of the first two researches, an integrated processing